lithdew/flatend/README.md

 > Doug McIlroy.
 October 11, 1964

 > "It's like low-code, but for developers without the vendor-lockin."
 Kenta Iwasaki.
 June 16, 2020

+## Requirements
+Go v1.14 or later.
+Node.js v14 stable (14.4.0) or later.

+At the time being, **flatend** only supports NodeJS and Go.
+Support for Python and Deno is planned: join our [Discord server](https://discord.gg/HZEbkeQ) to learn more.

 ## Table of Contents